What happens if you accidentally bring a gun into the airport?

 Are there also TSA penalties for bringing a gun into an airport?

-Let’s say you arrive home after work one day and a pile of mail is awaiting for you.
+Let’s say you arrive home after work one day and a pile of mail is waiting for you.
 Magazine, toss.
 Credit Card application, toss.
 TIME magazine, maybe later.
 TSA Notice of Violation…wait, what?

 - Pay the Proposed Civil Penalty